godisboy/DRPAN/CycleGAN_DRPAN/README.md

 ### Installation

 - Install PyTorch 0.4+ and torchvision from http://pytorch.org and other dependencies (e.g., [visdom](https://github.com/facebookresearch/visdom) and [dominate](https://github.com/Knio/dominate)).
-You can install all the dependencies by
+You can install all the dependencies by:
 ```bash
 pip install -r requirements.txt
 ```

 - Clone this repo:
 ```bash
 git clone https://github.com/godisboy/DRPAN.git